jkarkoszka/terraform-modules/README.md

     - add cert-manager as tool for automatic TLS certificates management
 - Default AKS with NAT Gateway (to have single static outbound Public IP)
 - Azure Firewall (as low level module)
-- AKS with Azure Firewall = firewall + vnet + route for firewall
+- AKS with Azure Firewall = firewall + vnet + route table for firewall + aks with user defined outbound traffic.

 **Ideas for later:**
-- Multiple AKS with one Azure Firewall (Hub + Spokes design)
+- Multiple AKS (eg. for Dev, Staging and Prod) with one Azure Firewall (Hub-Spoke design)
 - Default Virtual Network with HA (3 subnets + 3 NAT Gateway in 3 AZ)
 - Default AKS with HA (Default Virtual Network with HA and 3 node pools in 3 AZs)
-- Modules for different Cloud Providers eg. AWS, Google Cloud, Digital Ocean
+- Modules for different Cloud Providers eg. AWS, GCP, Digital Ocean

-The general idea is that after some time here will be a library of ready to use modules for few Cloud Providers with default configuration which can be use to set up PoC very quickly.
+The general idea is that after some time here will be a library of ready to use modules for few Cloud Providers with default configuration which can be use eg. to set up PoC very quickly.

 ## Directory structure